nextensio/docs/content/en/Configurations/appgroups/_index.md

 connector level.
 Further sub-grouping can always be done based on things like bandwidth and/or latency requirements.

-Every AppGroup is expected to have an id in email id format in the tenant's domain, eg., appx@awesomecustomer.com for the tenant awesomecustomer.com.
+Every AppGroup is expected to have an email id format in the tenant's domain, eg., appx@awesomecustomer.com for the tenant awesomecustomer.com.
 Note that this id does not have to be a valid email id.
 As additional information about the AppGroup, a descriptive name also needs to be provided.
 There may be additional informational fields provided in future for urgent contact information of the admin, etc.